kubernetes/enhancements/keps/sig-architecture/960-conformance-behaviors/README.md

    and other features.

 Each suite may be stored in a separate file in a directory for the specific SIG.
-For example, a "sig-node" my have files such as: these files:
+For example, a `sig-node` directory may have files such as: these files:
  * `api-generated.yaml` describing the set of behaviors auto-generated from the API specification.